Dr. Asia Dowtin headshot

 Dr. Asia Dowtin

 Dr. Asia Dowtin is an Assistant Professor of Urban and Community Forestry in the Michigan State University Department of Forestry, where she teaches coursework in urban and community forestry.
 Her research uses in situ sampling and laboratory-based techniques to quantify hydrologic and nutrient cycling in the urban forest.
 In her work, she explores the relationships that exist between urban canopy structure, spatial context, and plant-water interactions to broaden our current understanding of the influence that species composition and surrounding land use have on urban forest function.
+A major goal of Dr. Dowtin’s work is to utilize this knowledge to inform the development of urban forest management plans, specifically those intended to optimize yield of select regulating and supporting ecosystem services by municipal trees.

 Michigan State University